cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting_troubleshooting.rst

-If have not already been granted access to the server, then please see the :ref:`p_usage_access_applying` page before continuing!
+If you have not already been granted access to the server, then please see the :ref:`p_usage_access_applying` page before continuing!

 Timeout while connecting to the cluster
 ========================================